f-marchi/alma-classifier/README.md

 ## Datasets

-Our training and nanopore test datasets are publicly available for research:
+Our datasets are publicly available for research:

 - [Methylation data](https://github.com/f-marchi/ALMA/releases/tag/v0.2.0)
 - [Clinical data](https://static-content.springer.com/esm/art%3A10.1038%2Fs41467-025-62005-4/MediaObjects/41467_2025_62005_MOESM4_ESM.xlsx)

-If you would like to try to build better models, or explore other aspects of these data for research, go for it!
+If you would like to try to build better models, or explore other aspects of these data, go for it!

 ## Citation